Sustainability

 Implementation of Business Continuity Drills

-As a part of our Business Continuity Management (BCM) efforts, disaster prevention drills and earthquake evacuation drills are conducted annually at Teijin's business locations and research facilities in Japan.
+As a part of our BCM efforts, disaster prevention drills and earthquake evacuation drills are conducted annually at Teijin's business locations and research facilities in Japan.

 Safety Verification Drills